Coleridge-Initiative/ada-2018-kcmo/README.md

 The [Coleridge Initiative](coleridgeinitiative.org)'s Applied Data Analytics training program focused on Local Economic Development and Job Creation in Kansas City, Missouri.

-The program was generously sponsored and hosted by The Kauffman Foundation.
+The program was generously sponsored and hosted by the Ewing Marion Kauffman Foundation.

 ## Class Overview and Projects